TurboGrafx-16: Reception

 In Japan, the PC Engine was very successful, and at one point it was the top-selling console in the nation.
-In North America and Europe the situation was reversed, with both Sega and Nintendo dominating the console market at the expense of NEC.
-Initially, the TurboGrafx-16 sold well in the U.S., but eventually it suffered from lack of support from third-party software developers and publishers.
+In North America and Europe, the situation was reversed, with both Sega and Nintendo dominating the console market at the expense of NEC.
+Initially, the TurboGrafx-16 sold well in the U.S., but eventually, it suffered from a lack of support from third-party software developers and publishers.

 In 1990, ACE magazine praised the console's racing game library, stating that, compared to "all the popular consoles, the PC Engine is way out in front in terms of the range and quality of its race games."
 Reviewing the Turbo Duo model in 1993, GamePro gave it a "thumbs down".
-Though they praised the system's CD sound, graphics, and five-player capability, they criticized the outdated controller and the games library, saying the third party support was "almost nonexistent" and that most of the first party games were localizations of games better suited to the Japanese market.
-In 2009, the TurboGrafx-16 was ranked the 13th greatest video game console of all time by IGN, citing "a solid catalog of games worth playing," but also a lack of third party support and the absence of a second controller port.
+Though they praised the system's CD sound, graphics, and five-player capability, they criticized the outdated controller and the games library, saying the third-party support was "almost nonexistent" and that most of the first party games were localizations of games better suited to the Japanese market.
+In 2009, the TurboGrafx-16 was ranked the 13th greatest video game console of all time by IGN, citing "a solid catalog of games worth playing," but also a lack of third-party support and the absence of a second controller port.

 The controversy over bit width marketing strategy reappeared with the advent of the Atari Jaguar console.
 Mattel did not market its 1979 Intellivision system with bit width, although it used a 16-bit CPU.